Mistralys/text-diff/README.md

 ### Changing the comparison mode

-By default the comparison will be made per line.
-It can be changed to be done on a per character basis:
+By default, the comparison will be made per line.
+It can be changed to be done on a per-character basis:

 ```php
 $diff->setCompareCharacters(true);